kelleyma49/PSFzf/README.md

 PSFzf has been tested with the latest PowerShell 6.0 alpha.

+## Linux
+PSFzf has not been tested under Linux.

 # Installation
 PSFzf is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSFzf).
 PSReadline should be imported before PSFzf as PSFzf registers <kbd>CTRL+T</kbd> as a PSReadline key handler.